jfgreen/jfgreen.uk/content/why-data-engineering.md

 date = 2020-02-16
 +++

-A few years ago a colleague of mine explained to me how, when asked about his role, he would glibly respond, "I do things with computers".
+A few years ago a colleague of mine explained how, when asked about his role, he would glibly respond, "I do things with computers".
 At the time this sounded fairly reasonable.
 I too have fun doing things with computers and will always consider myself something of a generalist technologist.